JX-Master/LunaSDK-Docs/docs/api/runtime.md

 * [_Iter next(_Iter it, isize n=1)](group___runtime_1ga4e2d965044b1d306278d256d980423fd.md)

-    Gets one iterator pointing to the next `n`th element of the element pointed by the input iterator.
+    Gets one iterator to the next `n`th element of the element pointed by the input iterator.

 * [_BidirIt prev(_BidirIt it, isize n=1)](group___runtime_1ga3eab7cd933798dde3a66eb98069ea222.md)

-    Gets one iterator pointing to the last `n`th element of the element pointed by the input iterator.
+    Gets one iterator to the last `n`th element of the element pointed by the input iterator.

 * [Ref< _Ty > box_ptr(_Ty *obj)](group___runtime_1ga9ffa672f4edd97e1402ea85d169de3aa.md)